 - St. Photios Greek Orthodox National Shrine – Escape the hustle-bustle of St. George Street when you step into this quiet space and learn the history of early Minorcan settlers.

-- Washington Oaks Gardens State Park – About a thirty-minute drive south, this state park boasts formal gardens, a rose garden, hiking trails, and a fishing area along the Matanzas River.
+- Washington Oaks Gardens State Park – About a 30-minute drive south, this state park boasts formal gardens, a rose garden, hiking trails, and a fishing area along the Matanzas River.

 - Ximinez-Fatio House – See a beautiful home that served as a boarding house before Flagler built his hotels.